 - 1 What had Steven's social life been like before meeting Kellen?
-Why? - 2 In what ways were Steven and Kellen different? - 3 What plan had they made before Steven left Hawaii?
-What became of the plan? - 4 What happened during their trip? - 5 How do you think the story might continue? - 3 Look back at the story.
+Why?
+He had had a hard time forming lasting friendships because his family had moved a lot. - 2 In what ways were Steven and Kellen different?
+Steven was quiet, studious, and not much into sports and Kellen was athletic and popular at school. - 3 What plan had they made before Steven left Hawaii?
+What became of the plan? - They had decided to go to the same university.
+They kept their word.What happened during their trip?
+They had a terrible disagreement and decided to go their separate ways. - 5 How do you think the story might continue?
+Student's own answers - 3> Look back at the story.
 Find time words or phrases which express the following.
-Note the tenses or forms which go with them. - 1 something continuing unchanged in the past - 2 immediately or shortly after - 3 from the past up to a stated time - 4 in the midst of a period of time - 5 including an entire period of time - 6 following a certain point in time
+Note the tenses or forms which go - 1 something continuing unchanged in the past always - 2 immediately or shortly after as soon as with them.

-4> CD 1.08 Listen to the next part of Steven's story and answer the questions below in your notebook.

-- 1 How had Steven felt about reconnecting with Kellen? - 2 What prompted Steven to try and contact his friend? - 37 What did Steven say in his email to Kellen? - 4 When and how did Kellen eventually get in touch with Steven?
+- 3 from the past up to a stated time by the time - 4 in the midst of a period of time during - 5 including an entire period of time while - 6 following a certain point in time after - 4) GCD 1.08 Listen to the next part of Steven's story and answer the questions below in your notebook. - 1 How had Steven felt about reconnecting with Kellen?
+He was relieved, but also apprehensive. - 2 What prompted Steven to try and contact his friend?
+An email about a class reunion. - 3 What did Steven say in his email to Kellen?
+He apologised for his behaviour on their last trip and suggested they should meet.

-5> Read the first part of the story in exercise 2 and the transcript of its second part on page 131.
+- 4 When and how did Kellen eventually get in touch with Steven?
+On a Sunday evening of the third week after Steven sent an email, Kellen called him. - 5 Read the first part of the story in exercise 2 and the transcript of its second part on page 131.
 Find six time expressions and complete the Phrase Bank below in your notebook.